Industrial Hygiene Within Oil & Gas Industry

 Separators, sand removal, water treatment – maintenance with mercury contamination requires special protective suits and procedures.
 Waste needs to be bagged and sent to special waste disposal facilities that are designed to prevent mercury egress from the site.
 All equipment that is contaminated needs to be cleaned and bagged prior to maintenance – special facilities are required to capture the wash water and the vapours when cleaning the equipment.

-ACM’s (Asbestos Contaminated Materials) were once commonplace throughout the offshore oil and gas industry.
-Offshore installations built before 1999 contain ACM’s and older facilities will most likely have higher risk materials such as boarding and lagging.
-Further examples of ACM’s likely to be found are brake linings, arc shields for electrical switchgear, gaskets and external sheeting.
+ACMs (asbestos containing material) were once commonplace throughout the offshore oil and gas industry.
+Offshore installations built before December 31st 2003 are likely to contain ACMs and older facilities will most likely have higher risk materials such as boarding and lagging.
+Further examples of ACMs likely to be found are brake linings, arc shields for electrical switchgear, gaskets and external sheeting.

 - Ongoing maintenance of these facilities increase the risk of asbestos disturbance and therefore the risk of exposure is greater.